 If you don’t have an accurate index for those tournaments, you’ll find yourself assigned a big ol’ 0 handicap, and that will be a huge disadvantage if you are placed in a more difficult flight or you have to give your competitors 4 strokes each side.

 (We’ll talk more about what that means next time.
 We promise).

 Remember: The point of a handicap is to increase the quality of competition and ensure the field is fair to everyone.

 We’re sure you understand that we can’t just take your word that you “normally shoot 18 over par,” give you 18 strokes, and then have you shoot an 80 in the Kingswell Cup and win by 6 strokes.

 Oh how the people would talk about that kind of scandal…

-And of course, our wonderful director of golf, Travis, is always happy to answer any questions you might have or put you in contact with the Handicap Committee.
+And of course, both our Head Pro, Dave McKinlay, and director of golf, Travis, are always happy to answer any questions you might have or put you in contact with the Handicap Committee.

 Stay tuned for our next post, all about putting your handicap to use.
 And in the meantime, make sure you book at least a few rounds and get a start on those 54 holes you need to enter for ultimate handicap accuracy.

 Have you signed up for The Kingswell Communications — a weekly newsletter all about nurturing connection, feeling good, and having fun in Petrolia.

 Click here to add your name to the list and be the first to know about what’s new (and next) →